-Town of Simsbury 933 HOPMEADOW STREET ~ SIMSBURY, CONNECTICUT 06070 TOWN OF SIMSBURY NATURAL AREA STEWARDSHIP POLICY Adopted by the Board of Selectmen on November 9, 2020 Revised November XX, 2021 1.
+Town of Simsbury 933 HOPMEADOW STREET ~ SIMSBURY, CONNECTICUT 06070 TOWN OF SIMSBURY NATURAL AREA STEWARDSHIP POLICY Adopted by the Board of Selectmen on November 9, 2020 Revised September XX, 2021 1.
 Purpose The Town of Simsbury (Town) has many areas of Open Space and is committed to providing a natural forest ecosystem through a Natural Area Stewardship program wherever deemed possible and logical.
 This policy will ensure that people see what they want and expect in a forested nature preserve.
 A Natural Area Stewardship Policy allows natural processes, rather than regular active management by people, to shape a forest.
 2. Locations of Natural Area Stewardship in Simsbury The Town has acres of Open Space including meadows, fields and forest among them.
 While Natural Area Stewardship is possible for all or parts of any forest, this Policy is intended to be for stewardship management of the forested areas of the Belden Forest, Onion Mountain, Stratton Brook Forest, the Wegner Meadow in the Ethel Walker Woods (with the exception of the Wegner Meadow), approximately 140 acres of Meadowood designated for open space and passive recreation, and the properties listed in Appendix B. The Board of Selectmen can review and edit these locations with advice from the Open Space Committee.
 3. Effective Date This policy shall be effective immediately and shall remain in effect until revised or rescinded.
 4. Natural Area Stewardship Guidelines A. Maintenance i.
 With Natural Area Stewardship nature is in charge of maintenance.
 For Natural Area Stewardship areas downed, broken and dead trees are also a part of the natural esthetic and should not be maintained or cleared by Town Staff unless adverse conditions exist such as progressive trail erosion, total blockage of trails, threats to public health, etc. B. Border Management i.
-Town staff and volunteers should continue to monitor borders of Natural Area Stewardship properties to prevent encroachment, illegal dumping, illegal building, etc. Encroachment includes invasive species which can affect the longterm integrity of the forest.
-C. Maintaining Ecological Integrity i.
+Town staff and volunteers should continue to monitor borders of Natural Area Stewardship properties to prevent encroachment, illegal dumping, illegal building, etc. Encroachment includes invasive species which can affect the long-term integrity of the forest.
+C. Maintaining Ecological Integrity Comment [CME1]: Bring to 7/12 or 8/9 BOS meeting if no addition on Meadowood (see below) Comment [CME2]: Incorporate any portion of the Meadowood parcel upon acquisition?
+Reference need to maintain the barns and structures?
+1 i.
 If invasive species are identified to be removed, a practitioner familiar with Natural Area Stewardship should be consulted to ascertain the best way to do so with as little impact to the area as possible.
 Native trees shall not be treated as invasive species.
 APPENDIX A MEMORANDUM To: Open Space Committee From: Susan Masino Date: September 1, 2020 Re: Proposed Natural Stewardship Policy and Background Information A Natural Forest Ecosystem: Best Practice for Natural Area Stewardship This is an overview and a "best practice" primer on "Natural Area Stewardship" of a forest.
 Natural Area Stewardship is what most people want and expect in a forested nature preserve.
 The goal of this document is to provide basic information and answers to frequently asked questions (FAQs) on Natural Area Stewardship - what it is, where it can be practiced, what are the benefits, how to monitor a property, and how to determine when and why to intervene.
 A curated non-exhaustive list of open-access resources with supporting science, examples, protocols and more detailed plans and background information is provided below.
 What is Natural Area Stewardship?